BobAnkh/rust-learning-resource/README.md

 - **Native Windows GUI: The Guide**: [native-windows-gui](https://gabdube.github.io/native-windows-gui/native-windows-docs/index.html)
 - **Glade3 Tutorial**: [glade3-tutorial](http://blog.borovsak.si/2009/09/glade3-tutorial-1-introduction.html)
+- **Advice for the next dozen Rust GUIs**.
+A post by Raph Levien, the author of `Druid`, of advice for making Rust GUIs: [next-dozen-guis](https://raphlinus.github.io/rust/gui/2022/07/15/next-dozen-guis.html)

 ### Compile

 - **Why is My Rust Build So Slow**.
 A post helps you to locate the reason why your rust build slow: [why-is-my-rust-build-so-slow](https://fasterthanli.me/articles/why-is-my-rust-build-so-slow)
 - **Making a Rust Crate Compile Faster**.
 A video made by Jon Gjengset.
 Can also be seen as an extension of the post on the line above: [rust-compile-faster](https://www.youtube.com/watch?v=pMiqRM5ooNw)

+### Error-handling

+- **Rust Error Handling**.
+A long post by Andrew Gallant of how to handle error in Rust: [rust-error-handling](https://blog.burntsushi.net/rust-error-handling/)
+- *Annoucing error-stack*.
+A post by `hash.dev` of anouncing error-stack, a context-aware error library for Rust that supports arbitrary attached user data:[announcing-error-stack](https://hash.dev/blog/announcing-error-stack)

 ### Contributors